lazerwalker/geofencer/README.md

 This is a simple iOS app designed for people creating location-based content.

 It lets you manually define geofences by tagging physical points in the real world that you're currently standing at, using your phone's GPS.
-It then lets you export that data, in JSON, in a format that can be easily turned into iOS geofence regions.
+It then lets you export that data, in JSON, in a format that can be easily turned into iOS CoreLocation geofence regions.

 <img src="https://raw.github.com/lazerwalker/geofencer/master/screenshot.jpg" data-canonical-src="https://raw.github.com/lazerwalker/geofencer/master/screenshot.jpg" height="400" />